lyotvincent/CUCA/README.md

 ### Installation

 <!-- CUCA is implemented by Python 3.9 and PyTorch 2.4.1  -->
-To install the environment, you can run the command in the terminal:
+✨ To install the environment using **Conda**, you can run the command in the terminal:

 ```shell
 conda env create -f environment.yml